- What are the main priorities in the Senior School?

 Throughout the whole school, being kind, understanding, tolerant, giving back, developing awareness, and being responsible and responsive are key elements in a Tanglin journey.

-Service is encouraged through our Learner Profile Award in Years 7 and 8, the National Youth Achievement Award (NYAA) in Years 9 to 13 and Creativity, Activity, Service (CAS) in the Sixth Form.
-There are also further opportunities to explore service through personalised or group projects through the TTS Foundation who direct the Deirdre Lew Service Award and the Alumni Grant.
+Service is encouraged from Year 7 through opportunities on curriculum trips, the International Duke of Edinburgh (DoE) in Years 10 to 13 and Creativity, Action, Service (CAS) in the Sixth Form.
+There are also further opportunities to explore service through personalised projects supported by the TTS Foundation and the Deirdre Lew Service Award.